whopperprinting/LayerLapse/docs/diy-build-guide.md

      <img src="https://github.com/user-attachments/assets/a660cdf3-21ae-4858-80f5-7f2e2914f32e" alt="Taking apart the camera trigger" width="250"/>

 2. We can set aside the button circuit board.
 We will only be using the 2.5mm female jack for this project.
-You can cut the wires between them or unsolder the wires.
+You can cut the wires between them or unsolder them.
 3. Now we have all the parts we need for this project.

 ### Wiring